semenko/sts-risk-calculator-cli/README.md

 # STS Parameters

-The STS Risk Calculator version 4.2 defines these parameters.
+The STS Risk Calculator defines these CSV input parameters.
 Note that the API is a bit sketchy: abbreviations are difficult to decipher and erratic (e.g. sometimes "race" is truncated to "rac"), and types are strange (sometimes fields want integers, while other times they want strings like "Two" …).
+Old-style values (from the previous REST API) are automatically translated to the current Shiny WebSocket format.

 | STS Field ID  | Description/Notes | Options
 | ----------- | ----------- | ----------- |